Editor's note, July 16, 2017: We updated this story with new illustrations and new tips and tricks throughout.

 Once you heard it, now you don’t

 Using the above methodologies, you should be able to eliminate all the noise that’s not inherent in your audio system, as well as some you might have thought was inherent.
-But if you’re suffering a type of noise that I haven’t covered, or have a home-brew fix that works, please share with us by leaving a comment, below.
+But if you’re suffering a type of noise that I haven’t covered, or have a home-brew fix that works, please share it with us by leaving a comment on our Facebook page.